formal-verification-research/cex_permute/README.md

 - `ivy.py` interacts with the IVy model checker.
 - `prism-api.py` interacts with the PRISM model checker API.
 - `commute.py` handles the actual commuting algorithm.

+## Model Assumptions
+- Model does not include constants without setting their values
+-